 Many shared hosting companies are now adding support for PHP 7.0 by default.
 However, if it’s not already set and if you have an option to do it yourself, make sure you get it done.

 If your hosting doesn’t offer PHP 7.0, Bluehost is a running special promo right now and you can grab Bluehost hosting for a discounted price with the link below.

 Here are a few more tutorials that will help you master using Bluehost hosting:

 - How To Create A Database Manually On Bluehost Hosting

-- How To Host Sub-Domain On Different Hosting Account
+- How To Host Sub-Domain On Different Hosting Accounts

-Do let me know what it was like for you upgrading to PHP 7 on Bluehost hosting.
+Do let me know what it was like for you to upgrade to PHP 7 on Bluehost hosting.
 Share your experience in the comments below!

-Also, if you found this guide useful, do share it with others on Facebook & Twitter!
+Also, if you found this guide useful, share it with others on Facebook & Twitter!